Amy and Ben, from Bolton have adopted six children, here Amy tells their adoption story:

 Barnabas joined our family in 2003 when he was 2 years old.
 He was tiny and quite sick initially – but settled immediately and brought such joy to our lives.
 Whilst pursuing his adoption, Ben and I decided to set up our own Baby Home in Tanzania.
 Orphanages we visited and volunteered at were such awful places and most children remained in them for life.
 So few were being adopted or reunified and it broke my heart to know they would never be raised in a loving family.

 We built Forever Angels which was an interim home caring for orphaned and abandoned babies and opened in 2006.
-Over the last 13 years we have cared for over 360 babies at the centre and have helped to facilitate over 100 adoptions.
+Over the last 14 years we have cared for over 400 babies at the centre and have helped to facilitate over 100 adoptions.
 We have also set up Maisha Matters which is a community program which provides life saving nutrition to orphan babies living at home with their relatives as well as training and business creation.
 Our program empowers the caregivers to provide for their own children (meaning they never need to enter an orphanage) and keeps children in their own biological families.
-We have supported over 650 babies through this program over the last 4 years. www.foreverangels.org
+We have supported over 750 babies through this program over the last 4 years.
+You can check out the Forever Angels website here: www.foreverangels.org.

 Whilst living in Tanzania for 12 years we adopted four more children.